 OPINION: William Hill Bookmaker is a big brand name and can be trusted.
 As the figures show, the company is a financially solid operation.
-The sports betting site is very impressive with a great deal of interesting content married in with the betting markets.
+The sports site is very impressive with a great deal of interesting content married in with the betting markets.
 The casino, poker and bingo are also understandably popular.
 You will find it all here.

-More Detail About William Hill Bookmaker
+More Detail About William Hill Bookies

 William Hill Bookmaker accepts bets from one hundred sixty nine countries.
 It has annual turnover of in excess of thirty billion pounds.
 Its internet division offers online sports betting, casino, poker and bingo.
-There are over two thousand three hundred retail betting shops.
+There are over two thousand three hundred retail shops.

-William Hill also takes bets by telephone through its huge call centres in the UK, capable of answering six hundred calls simultaneously.
+It also takes bets by telephone through its huge call centres in the UK, capable of answering six hundred calls simultaneously.
 Its betting service was started in 1934 by the man who gave his name to the company.
-The company was in at the start in 1961 when betting shops were legalised in Great Britain.
-However, WH was very slow to embrace the internet when others started launching online betting sites in the UK in 1998.
+The company was in at the start in 1961 when bookmaker shops were legalised in Great Britain.
+However, WH was very slow to embrace the internet when others started launching online sites in the UK in 1998.
 Amazingly the company has re-written history and its corporate website makes the false claim that WH launched its sportsbook online in 1998!
 In fact it was several years after that.